 by Dr. Linda Phillips-Jones

-Let's start with some basic information including what group mentoring actually is as well as some pros and cons of this approach.
+Mentoring groups (also called rings or circles) are becoming very popular.
+Let's start with some basic information including what it exactly is and some pros and cons of this approach.

-A mentoring group (ring, circle) is a collection of mentoring relationships that meets together on a regular basis for an agreed upon length of time.
+People often ask the question: "what is the group mentoring?"
+A mentoring group (ring or circle) is a collection of mentoring relationships that meets together on a regular basis for an agreed upon length of time.

 - Set important development goals and

 - Build competence and character to reach those goals